CTDA/advisory_committee/2016 AC Notes/CTDA_AC_Notes_20161220.md

 ####Agenda:
 * Welcome and Introductions
 * Year in Review
+* How do we fund the migration to Fedora4?
 * Where do we lead the CTDA, presentation or data provider?
-* How do we fund the future migration to Fedora4?

 ---
 ####Notes: